Indonesia national under-17 football team: Recent history

 The team won the AFF U-16 Youth Championship twice, in 2018 and 2022.

+2023–2025: Playing at the World Cup

 They qualified for the 2023 FIFA U-17 World Cup as a replacement for Peru, whose hosting rights were withdrawn in April 2023.
 This was the first ever FIFA tournament hosted by the country, its only third FIFA tournament ever, (Note: Does not count the participation at the 1956 Summer Olympic football tournament; an Olympic football tournament is not considered as a FIFA tournament.) and the first since 1979, when their U-20 team played at the FIFA World Youth Championship as the second Asian team, replacing three 1978 AFC Youth Championship semi-finalists who forfeited.
+Indonesia also became the first Southeast Asian country to play in all three of FIFA men's football tournament.
+(Note: Played in the 1938 FIFA World Cup, as of 2026 remains the only Southeast Asian representation at the World Cup.)

 The team started the tournament by scoring the country's first ever goal at a FIFA tournament courtesy of Arkhan Kaka in the match against Ecuador.
 They conceded an equaliser later, but managed to become the first Southeast Asian country to both score a goal and avoid defeat at a FIFA men's football tournament match.
 (Note: Malaysia lost all three group stage matches at the 1997 FIFA World Youth Championship; Thailand lost all three group stage matches at the 1997 and 1999 FIFA U-17 World Championships; Myanmar lost all three group stage matches at the 2015 FIFA U-20 World Cup; Vietnam's only point at the 2017 FIFA U-20 World Cup came from a 0–0 draw.)
 He then scored the equaliser in the second match against Panama.
 Nabil Asyura scored the consolation goal in 3–1 defeat against Morocco, which concluded their participation.